 - Module 7: Research Workshop

 How to Apply

 Please direct your application to the university’s International Office.
-Although German skills are not an official prerequisite for enrolling in our programme, it is advisable to acquire a working knowledge of German while studying in Germany in order to conduct one’s everyday affairs.
+Although German skills are not an official prerequisite for enrolling in our program, it is advisable to acquire a working knowledge of German while studying in Germany in order to conduct one’s everyday affairs.